pereiradaniel/beginning_c/readme.md

 # BEGINNING C

+**NOTICE: I quit this project to learn some Java and C++ and left it alone because there is a newer version of this book.**

 > This repo is a product of my desire to review, and become stronger in the C language after running through an Arduino kit.

 ## What is in this repo?